Sarah-LB/racingmaster45/README.md

         1. Photographs, social media links and quotes are included to capture this young man's racing journey.

     3. As a Developer/Site Owner, I want to make Racing Master 45's social media links accessible in order to promote any other channels they use.

-        1. Social media links are prominently poisitioned at the bottom of the page, in the footer, on every page.
-        2. A banner at the top of each page displays the youtube link.
+        1. A banner at the top of each page displays the youtube link.

 ### Further Testing